 - The nomination must contain a cogent statement explaining why the candidate deserves Honorary Fellowship of the Society.
 It should also list five recent publications or examples of work done to promote the geosciences, for example to legislators, policy makers, opinion formers or lay audiences, through public lectures, writing, television or radio programmes.

 - In order to avoid embarrassment Fellows should make no undertakings to persons they intend to propose for Honorary Fellowship.

-A new Honorary Fellow was elected during the Ordinary General Meeting on 1 February 2012.
+Two new Honorary Fellows were elected at the Ordinary General Meeting on 25 September 2014